nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction-to-Conda/install_conda_tutorial.md

 We are following the Miniconda [installation instructions](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) specifically for [MacOS](https://conda.io/projects/conda/en/latest/user-guide/install/macos.html).

 Select the [installer](https://docs.conda.io/en/latest/miniconda.html) for: "Miniconda3 MacOSX 64-bit bash".
 We are using the 64-bit version for working with Python 3.x.

+!!! note "Linux and Windows"

+    The process we are showing is very similar for installing the [Linux version](https://conda.io/projects/conda/en/latest/user-guide/install/linux.html).

+    For Windows computers, you can follow [instructions](https://conda.io/projects/conda/en/latest/user-guide/install/windows.html) from conda and use the Anaconda Prompt terminal interface, which comes in the installation, to run commands.

 ### Step 2: Verify your installer hashes